A Giant Muskie, Mythical Creatures & the Boat Motor GraveyardNational Freshwater Fishing Hall of Fame & Museum

 Despite its mythical status, Rhinelanders still have a lot of fun with their hodag.
 Many events carry the hodag name, including the Hodag Country Festival held each summer.

 As you might guess, the musky inspires just as many events as the Rhinelander hodag, with one of the most exciting being the Hayward Lakes Chapter of Muskies Annual Fall Fishing Tourney.
-This year’s happens October 3 & 4, 2014, with $30,000 in prizes.

 With the popularity of sportfishing in Wisconsin, it’s no wonder the freshwater fishing hall of fame ended up here in Hayward.

 Much to my surprise,though, it was the Motor Graveyard that I found most fascinating in the museum’s collection of more than 50,000 artifacts and vintage pieces displayed.
 I’d never imagined–never mind seen–so many different types of boat motors!

 Row after row of boat motors line the walls, each with an information card giving all the important stuff, like horsepower and manufacturing year.
 Right about then I realized boat motors have as long of a history as cars.

 Inboards, outboards, whatever kind of vintage motor you’d like to see, there’s probably one in the museum’s collection of 1000+ motors!

 National Fishing Hall of Fame

 Of course, the museum is also a Hall of Fame, recognizing contributions to freshwater sport fishing’s many different aspects, from maintaining public awareness, to professionalism in the sport.

 As well as people, the hall of fame notes the record fish themselves.
 Its record book covers world size and line-class records for all of the fresh water species in North America.
 And that’s a lot of record keeping judging by the more than 300 mounted freshwater fish on the museum walls.